temporalio/documentation/docs/go/how-to-set-registeractivityoptions-in-go.md

 id: how-to-set-registeractivityoptions-in-go
 title: How to set RegisterActivityOptions in Go
 sidebar_label: RegisterActivityOptions
-description: Create an instance of a `RegisterOptions` from the `go.temporal.io/sdk/activity` package and pass it to the `RegisterActivityWithOptions` call when registering the Activity Type with the Worker.
+description: Create an instance of `RegisterOptions` from the `go.temporal.io/sdk/activity` package and pass it to the `RegisterActivityWithOptions` call when registering the Activity Type with the Worker.
 tags:
   - developer-guide
 ---

-Create an instance of a [`RegisterOptions`](https://pkg.go.dev/go.temporal.io/sdk/activity#RegisterOptions) from the `go.temporal.io/sdk/activity` package and pass it to the [`RegisterActivityWithOptions`](https://pkg.go.dev/go.temporal.io/sdk/worker#ActivityRegistry) call when registering the Activity Type with the Worker.
+Create an instance of [`RegisterOptions`](https://pkg.go.dev/go.temporal.io/sdk/activity#RegisterOptions) from the `go.temporal.io/sdk/activity` package and pass it to the [`RegisterActivityWithOptions`](https://pkg.go.dev/go.temporal.io/sdk/worker#ActivityRegistry) call when registering the Activity Type with the Worker.

 Options for registering an activity